bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

-Now to add a couple of properties such as grid gap or gutter and background color to define the grid, the updated view displays a red box representing the grid because that\'s what the background colors RGB value was set to.
+Now to add a couple of properties such as grid gap or gutter and background color to define the grid, the updated view displays a red box representing the grid because that&apos;s what the background colors RGB value was set to.

 The grid stretches by default the entire width of the page and the size